-Generally, I like to root for the underdog or choose the uncommon, obscure or unusual.
-For example, I’d rather discover some mysterious item on a bottom shelf of a corner bookcase in an antique warehouse, as opposed to buying mainstream mall knick-knacks.
+Generally, I like to root for the underdog, to give the less commonly known a chance.
+For example, I’d rather discover some mysterious item on a bottom shelf of a bookcase in an antique warehouse, than buy mass produced mall knick-knacks.
 However, sometimes things are popular for a reason.
 When it comes to finding a blogging platform, I made the decision to go with a glaringly popular one: WordPress.

-After researching available options for free blogging platforms, I discovered that WordPress and Blogger were the most widely recommended.
-There are other blogging tools that are not quite as popular, but are good for specific reasons, such as Tumblr.
+After researching available options for free blogging platforms, I discovered that WordPress and Blogger are the most widely recommended.
+There are other platforms that are good for specific purposes, such as Tumblr for mainly images and video.

 - Many templates to choose from